bikesandcode/rails-client-logger/README.md

 If [exception_notification](https://github.com/smartinez87/exception_notification) is found, sends notifications for `error` and `fatal` levels.

 Supports Rails 4 (permitted parameters).

 For Rails 3.x use gem version `0.0.2`.

 [![Gem Version](https://badge.fury.io/rb/rails-client-logger.png)](http://badge.fury.io/rb/rails-client-logger)

+This is a pure JavaScript fork for those of us who do not want to include CoffeeScript.

 ## Installation